North Korean hackers breach software firm in significant cyberattack - KTVZ

 The US Cybersecurity and Infrastructure Security agency “continues to work with government and private sector partners to understand impacts from this intrusion campaign,” an agency spokesperson told CNN on Thursday.
 “In many cases, outstanding work by the cybersecurity community avoided significant harm for many potential victims.”

-Sweeping supply chain hacks are typically associated with state-linked hackers from China or Russia, said Adam Meyers, vice president of intelligence for cybersecurity CrowdStrike, which also analyzed the 3CX incident.
+Sweeping supply chain hacks are typically associated with state-linked hackers from China or Russia, said Adam Meyers, vice president of intelligence at CrowdStrike.

 “The fact that it’s North Korea … shows that this is an actor that does have supply chain capabilities and aspirations, and can have effects from them,” Meyers told CNN.